Kuinoso/Kuinoso/README.md

 💡 &nbsp;I love creating solutions for different obstacles or situations, analysis is one of my key skills!

-🌱 &nbsp;I am constantly lerning new libraries, frameworks and technologies!
+🌱 &nbsp;I am constantly learning new libraries, frameworks and technologies!
 Evolution is crucial.

 :book: &nbsp;In my free time a good book is always the answer, diving deep into the words!